 Skip to main content

-Charitable donation with an IRA distribution
+Giving through an IRA charitable distribution

-Download Sample IRA Letter Contact Us
+Download Sample IRA Letter

-St. Jude patient Adriana with her mom
+St. Jude patient Adriana

 If you are over age 70½, you may give a gift from your IRA as a tax-free distribution to a qualified charity.
-This means an amount (up to $105,000 annually) transferred from your IRA directly to a charity like St. Jude can count toward your required minimum distribution without being considered taxable income for you.
+This means an amount (up to $108,000 annually) transferred from your IRA directly to a charity like St. Jude can count toward your required minimum distribution (RMD) without being considered taxable income for you.
 The deduction then lowers your adjusted gross income (AGI).
 The distribution, also known as an IRA Charitable Rollover, is authorized by Section 408(d)(8) of the Internal Revenue Code.

 As a qualified charitable IRA rollover, the gift must be transferred from a traditional IRA directly to a qualified public charity like St. Jude and must be completed during the applicable tax year.